info-201a-sp20/final-project-sylvisyl/README.md

 ##### [SPP Average CLASS Scores ](https://data.seattle.gov/Education/SPP-Average-CLASS-Scores/fx5g-857s/data)

 - This data was collected by the King County Department of Education.
-This data set gives scores to Seattle Preschool Program in various categories, and compares them to two benchmark programs: Head Start or Early Achievers and SPP's overall goal
+This data set gives scores to Seattle Preschool Program in various categories, and compares them to two benchmark programs: Head Start or Early Achievers and SPP's overall goal.

 - It has It has **4** *rows* and **7** *columns*.